-Owning a rice cooker can provide you with perfectly cooked rice every single time.
+Owning a rice cooker can provide perfectly cooked rice every single time.
 For that reason alone, it’s a handy piece of kitchen equipment to have in your home.

 If you don’t eat rice that often, you may wonder if there is anything else you can do with your rice cooker to get more use.

-Thus, we looked at different ways in which you can utilize your rice cooker to its maximum potential, including how to steam chicken in a rice cooker and how to make an easy meal out of it.
+Thus, we looked at different ways to utilize your rice cooker to its maximum potential, including how to steam chicken in a rice cooker and make an easy meal.

 We also have a great recipe for barbeque ribs.